VasekStolba/Erebus-Archive-System/Legislation/"Criminal Code" (L-002).md

   4. Additional punishment is defined as anything specified in section 7 of title 2 other than;
      1. class E sentence; or
      2. capital punishments.
+  5. Organization means any official and approved office, committee, department, division, subdivision, association, or group within the foundation.

 #### §3 Applicability of the Act
   1. Title 1 and 2 apply to all parts, systems, and organizations of the foundation.